lasuillard/segfault/README.md

 ## Getting Started
 Introductions for setting up development environment for co-workers.

-Make sure that secret files won't be included in repository.
+!
+Make sure that secret files won't be included in repository !

 ### Prequisites
 * Git